dankgott/dankgott/README.md

 ## 🌱 Learning Journey

-Started with Python and web basics (HTML, CSS, JS), built projects with Flask, and now expanding into the exciting world of deep learning and Django. **I'm also focused on teaching what I know** through my new Python course!
+Started expanding into the exciting world of deep learning and Django. **I'm also focused on teaching what I know** through my new Python course!

 ---